Fields of definition of K3 surfaces with complex multiplication: Descending K3 surfaces

 has trivial kernel, hence $X$ has big discriminant.
 The last case left to consider is when $E= \Q(\sqrt{-3})$.
 Let $\omega := \frac{1+\sqrt{-d}}{2}$ be a primitive sixth-root of unity, so that $\Z[\omega]$ is the ring of integers of $E$.
 Since $\Z[\omega]$ is a UFD, we can suppose our type to be of the form $(\Z[\omega], \alpha)$ for some $\alpha \in \Q_{>0}$.
 The kernel of the map

 is $\mu_3$, since $\omega^2 - 1 = \sqrt{-3} \omega$.
-Hence, $(\Z[\omega], \alpha)$ has not big discriminant if and only if $\sqrt{-3} \omega \in (\alpha \sqrt{-3}),$ i.e. if and only if $\alpha =1$. \end{proof} Therefore, there are exactly two (isomorphism classes of) complex K3 surfaces with CM by the ring of integers of a imaginary quadratic extension whose discriminant is not "big".
-These surfaces were studied in \cite{MR719348}.
-If the CM field is not quadratic imaginary we have the following finiteness theorem.
+Hence, $(\Z[\omega], \alpha)$ does not have big discriminant if and only if $\sqrt{-3} \omega \in (\alpha \sqrt{-3}),$ i.e. if and only if $\alpha =1$. \end{proof} Therefore, there are exactly two (isomorphism classes of) complex K3 surfaces with CM by the ring of integers of an imaginary quadratic extension whose discriminant is not big.
+Coincidentally, these surfaces were studied in \cite{MR719348}.
+If the CM field is not quadratic imaginary, we have the following finiteness theorem.

 \begin{thm} Let $E \subset \C$ be a CM number field, and denote by $K(E)$ the set of isomorphism classes of principal K3 surfaces over $\C$ whose reflex field equals $E$.
 Then, up to finitely many elements, every $X \in K(E)$ has big discriminant. \end{thm}